nukes88/regov/README.md

 ## Instructions
 Run `yarn` to install dependencies then `yarn start`

+OR

+Go to [hosted-site](https://regov.hostman.site/), the site is hosted here for free.
+Used [hostman](https://hostman.com/)

+## Notes
+The app uses sessionStorage instead of localStorage.
+Data should persist through page refreshes but not on page closing.

 # Design Doc
 ## Overview
 This Regov demo is to allow a user to register themselves.
 Login/logout based on the username chosen.
 Once logged in, the user will be able to see their registration details.